 - Cambodia, Laos and Vietnam, collectively known as French Indochina.
 The first Vietnam War was fought to try and retain the last of these (the others became independent peacefully).

 France has retained somewhat more minor colonies than Britain, but has directly integrated them into the core state rather than running them as separate dependencies.
-The largest of these are New Caledonia and French Guiana, the latter noted for being the site of the European Space Agency's launch site at Kourou.
-As of 2011 the French overseas department have a combined population of 2,685,705 (in comparison the British Overseas Territories have a combined population of 260,000.)
+As a result, France is technically a transcontinental country that spans 12 timezones - the most of any country on Earth - and possesses the largest Exclusive Economical Zone.
+The largest of these overseas regions and/or territories are New Caledonia and French Guiana, the latter noted for being the site of the European Space Agency's launch site at Kourou (and for giving France its longest land border with Brazil of all places, surpassing Spain by a mere 3 kilometers).
+As of 2011 the French overseas departments have a combined population of 2,685,705 (in comparison the British Overseas Territories have a combined population of 260,000.).